xforever1313/roclongboarding.info/_posts/2020-9-27-JohnStreet.md

 The main hazard is there are a few intersections that you need to cross.
 Be on the lookout for cars as you cross the intersections.
 Remember, this is near a college campus, so there are inexperienced drivers.
 Keep on the look out as you cross the street at these intersections.

-<a href="#map" id="trail_crossing_road">Trail Crossing Road</a> is one intersection, and it does not have a crossing light.
+[Trail Crossing Road](#map_trail_crossing_road) is one intersection, and it does not have a crossing light.
 It is also at the bottom of a hill if you are traveling north, so make sure you know how to brake so you don't hit a car pulling out of Park Point.

-The second intersection is <a href="#map" id="perkins_road">Perkins Road</a>.
+The second intersection is [Perkins Road](#map_perkins_road).
 This intersection does have a crossing light.
 If traveling south, the other side of Perkins Road has some pretty nasty pot holes, so be mindful of that after crossing.

-The third intersection is <a href="#map" id="wiltsie_drive">Wiltsie Drive</a>.
+The third intersection is [Wiltsie Drive](#map_wiltsie_drive).
 Like Perkins Road, this intersection does have a crossing light.

 ### Rough Road